 The key to an effective pre-assessment, according to Roberts, is to keep this simple!

 "I’d recommend that you ask five questions or less on something like this.
 This can include circling familiar vocabulary terms, ranking themselves from 1–5 on their understanding of key ideas within the unit, or even an open-ended question asking them to explain what they know about the upcoming topic.

 "Pre-assessments are a great tool for helping you understand where your students are in terms of their understanding before the learning begins."

 Talk to your class about what they know.

 "I am being honest.
 It took me years before I understood how a simple discussion could be used as a source of data.
 Asking basic questions like, 'What do you know about ______?' and 'Have you ever learned about ______?' open the door to conversations that are full of meaningful information and insights.

 "On top of this, it engages and empowers students in the learning process in a way that personalizes the content for them.
 Once you’ve gathered this data, the second, and more meaningful, step happens once you apply this information in a way to help guide forthcoming learning opportunities.

 Formative assessment is a powerful tool for teachers and learners.
-It improves student performance, but it takes pre-testing, feedback, and ongoing Q & A between teacher and learner to make sure formative assessments supply accurate information, to inform future instruction.
+It improves student performance, but it takes pre-testing, feedback, and ongoing Q & A between teacher and learner to ensure formative assessments supply accurate information to inform future instruction.